farvellhub/JFlow-Start-Point/README.md

 ## Where to start.

 - npm run dev: to run development build.
-- npm run-script: build to run development build
+- npm run build: build to run development build
 - npm run build-prod: for production environment.